-If you are going to be selling or buying a home in my area, feel free to reach out for my real estate services.
+If you are selling or buying a home in my area, please reach out for my real estate services.

 The above Real Estate information about Home Depot truck rentals and services was provided by Bill Gassett, a Nationally recognized leader in his field.
 Bill can be reached via email at firstname.lastname@example.org or by phone at 508-625-0191.
 Bill has helped people move in and out of many Metrowest towns for the last 34+ years.